 To help you to plan your next children’s birthday bash, whether for a one-year-old or a 13-year-old, we’ve put together a kids’ birthday party checklist to make it easier than whipping cream.

 About 4-6 weeks before:

-- The venue – this can be a toughy!
-The easiest in terms of your organising is to have it at your house where your kitchen, fridge, and bathroom are handy, but not all of us want to have 15 children under 5 racing through the en suite, playing hide and seek, do we?
+This can be a toughy!
+The easiest in terms of your organising is to have it at your house where your kitchen, fridge, and bathroom are handy, but not all of us want to have 15 children under 5 racing through the ensuite, playing hide and seek, do we?
 You could look at a local park (make sure it has toilet facilities), a local hall, or even a venue that has party rooms, with many of these offering to cater for you for a fee.

-- The guest list – work closely with the birthday girl/boy on this, firstly deciding on the number that are to come, and then whom.
+Work closely with the birthday girl/boy on this, firstly deciding on the number that are to come, and then whom.
 Some parties seem to have all the children of the class invited, and if you are happy to do this, great.
 But if you prefer something smaller, both for financial reasons and for more of an intimate gathering, set the number low and perhaps look at emailing or posting the invitations so that classmates not invited won’t get offended.
-A good rule of thumb is to invite a friend for each year of their age, e.g. a 2 year old would have 2 friends come to her/his party; a 6 year old would have 6 friends come to his/her party.
+A good rule of thumb is to invite a friend for each year of their age, e.g. a 2-year-old would have two friends come to her/his party; a 6-year-old would have six friends come to his/her party.